Poincar{\'e} series and linking of Legendrian knots: Introduction

-Moreover, if $c_1$ and $c_2$ are embedded and if $X(c_i)$ is the compact surface\footnote{When $c_i$ is a point, we take the convention that $X(c_i)=c_i$.
+Moreover, if $X(c_i)$ denotes the compact surface\footnote{When $c_i$ is a point, we take the convention that $X(c_i)=c_i$.
 When $c_i$ is not a point, $X\setminus c_i$ has two connected components (as $c_i$ is homologically trivial and embedded) and $X(c_i)$ is the closure of the component whose oriented boundary is $c_i$.} whose oriented boundary is given by $c_i$, then one has